Video, Maps and Guide- Cities of Ventura County

 Map of City of Ventura

-Map of Ventura Neighborhoods
+Map of Ventura Neighborhoods in California

 Ventura is known for its smaller beach town vibe (population just over 100,000).
 It also has one of the best small city downtowns in the country.